-"(3) a description of any actions taken with respect to audits conducted pursuant to section 432 of this subchapter to implement recommendations or correct deficiencies identified in such audits.
+"(3) a description of any actions taken with respect to audits conducted pursuant to section 432 of this title to implement recommendations or correct deficiencies identified in such audits.

-"(d) INTELLIGENCE COMMITTEES DEFINED.-As used in this section, the term 'intelligence committees' means the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives.
+"(d) Intelligence Committees' means the Select Committee on Intelligence of the Senate and the Permanent Select Committee on Intelligence of the House of Representatives."

-(b) EFFECTIVE DATE.-The Secretary of Defense may not authorize any activity under section 431 of title 10, United States Code, as added by subsection (a), until the later of-
+(b) Effective Date.-The Secretary of Defense may not authorize any activity under section 431 of title 10, United States Code, as added by subsection (a), until the later of-